 - Death or serious health condition of the employee’s spouse, domestic partner, parent, or child if it occurs while the spouse, domestic partner, parent, or child is on active duty

 - Serious illness or death of a sibling who shares joint living and financial arrangements with the worker

 You also need to provide time off up to 40 hours in a 12-month period to care for an immediate family member who is ill.

 In addition, you have to allow leave if an employee (or their child, parent, or spouse of an employee) is a victim of violence, assault, sexual assault, stalking, or any act that would support an order for protection under Title 19-A M.R.S.A., c.
 101. This would be time to prepare for and attend court proceedings, receive medical treatment, and obtain necessary services to remedy the crisis.

 Minors under 16 need work permits, and the superintendent of schools needs to certify their academic standing.
-As an employer, you need to keep accurate payroll records with the time the minor starts and stops work each day as well as total hours worked.
+As an employer, you need to keep accurate payroll records with the time the minor starts and stops work each day, as well as the total hours worked.

 There is no minimum age or work permit required for agricultural work.
 Children under 14 can only work in agricultural work (except jobs that come into contact with heavy machinery), school lunch programs, or family businesses.